ctrf-io/github-test-reporter/community-reports/failed-detailed/README.md

 Ensure your report JSON files are generated correctly and placed in the expected path.

 > [!NOTE]
-> You can combine this report with the built-in reports by adding the `community-report` and `community-report-name` nodes to your existing worfklow file.
+> You can combine this report with the built-in reports by adding the `community-report` and `community-report-name` nodes to your existing workflow file.

 ## Important Considerations